Playboy (USA)

 His wry radicalism has taken him from class clown to class act, but he's still looking for ways to shake things up.
 The speaker of The Seven Words speaks with us about cocaine, cardiac arrest, courts-martial, the cosmos, comedians' groupies and comedy to come.

-102 KILLING—fiction John Updike
+102 KILLING—fiction JOHN UPDIKE

 Anne's father is dying, and so is whatever she once shared with her husband.
 A thanatotic tale of crisis and estrangement in our modern shadowland.